chantleyw/Fooocus-Front/README.md

 # Fooocus Front

-A desktop app that makes [Fooocus](https://github.com/lllyasviel/Fooocus) easy to install, run and use — no terminal, no console windows, no setup guides.
+A desktop app that makes [Fooocus](https://github.com/lllyasviel/Fooocus) easy to install, run and
+use: no terminal, no console windows, no setup guides.

 ![status](https://img.shields.io/badge/status-in%20development-orange)
 ![platform](https://img.shields.io/badge/platform-Windows-blue)
 ![built%20with](https://img.shields.io/badge/built%20with-Tauri%202%20%2B%20React-5b5bd6)

-## Why this exists
+## Why this exists:

 [Fooocus](https://github.com/lllyasviel/Fooocus) is a genuinely brilliant piece of software, and it's free.
-Its interface is deliberately minimal — everything on one page, nothing in your way — and for a lot of people that focus is exactly right.
+Its interface is deliberately minimal, so everything on one page, nothing in your way, and for a lot of people that is enough.

 I'm a visual person, though.
-I think in images, panels and space, and I wanted somewhere that *feels* like a place to make pictures: a canvas that fills the window, previews building as they render, my models as a browsable library rather than a folder of files, my outputs as a gallery.
+I think in images, panels and space, and I wanted somewhere that *feels* like a place to make pictures: a canvas that fills the window, previews building as they render, my models as a browsable library rather than a folder of files, and my outputs as a gallery.
 That's a difference in taste, not quality.
 This is the visual-first version I wanted for myself, built on top of the engine lllyasviel and the Fooocus contributors already got right.

-The original interface is still one click away, and always will be — some things are simply quicker there.
+The original interface is still one click away.

-### The other half: getting it running
+### Getting it running:

 Fooocus itself is excellent.
-Installing it is where some people might fall away, and none of that is really the software's fault — it's the reality of shipping something that depends on a specific PyTorch build for whatever graphics card you happen to own:
+Installing it is where some people might fall away, and none of that is really the software's fault.
+It's the reality of shipping something that depends on a specific PyTorch build for whatever graphics card you happen to own:

 - The download most guides link to now serves a build from 2023, because the current package moved to a different release tag.
 - Starting it leaves a console window open for as long as you're using it.
 - **AMD** owners have to hand-edit a `.bat` file to swap out PyTorch.
-- **Intel Arc** owners have to go hunting.
-Instructions do exist, and they are complete and correct — but they live in a [pull request](https://github.com/lllyasviel/Fooocus/pull/2120) that was closed rather than merged, so they are not in the readme or anywhere else you would think to look.
-Finding them is the hard part.
+- **Intel Arc** owners like myself, have to go hunting.
+Instructions do exist, and they are complete and correct, but they live in a [pull request](https://github.com/lllyasviel/Fooocus/pull/2120) that was closed rather than merged, so they are not in the readme or anywhere else you would think to look so finding them was the hard part.
 - The first generation quietly downloads about 7 GB with no progress shown, so it looks frozen.
 - Adding a model means finding the file yourself and knowing which folder it belongs in.

-None of that is hard if you're technical.
-All of it is a wall if you're not.
+None of that is hard if you're slightly technical.
+All of it is a challenge if you're not.
 So this app does it for you: pick your graphics card, press install, and it handles the rest.

-## What it does
+## What it does:

-### Sets Fooocus up from scratch
+### Sets Fooocus up from scratch:

 If no Fooocus installation is found, the app offers to install one.
 It resolves the official package from the GitHub API, downloads it with real progress (resuming if interrupted), extracts